Principal Stress Calculator

 Consider small elements inside this mechanical component, as shown below:

-- One such element is colored green and emphasized to aid in your understanding.
+- One such element is colored red and emphasized to aid in your understanding.

-The shear stresses are represented with the blue dashed arrows along the normal plane, as shown below:
+The shear stresses are represented with the red dashed arrows along the normal plane, as shown below:

-The applied shear is rotating the body in an anti-clockwise direction.
+The applied shear rotates the body in an anti-clockwise direction.

 Now, the question arises as to what is principal stress?

 The normal stresses acting on the principal plane are called the principal stresses.